revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> In SQL, Most common subsets are DDL, DML, DQL, DCL and TCL.
+> In SQL, the Most common subsets are DDL, DML, DQL, DCL and TCL.

-> - DDL allows user to `create`, `alter` and `drop` objects of the database.
+> - DDL allows the user to `create`, `alter` and `drop` objects of the database.
-> - DML allows user to manipulate the data in database using  `insert`, `update` and `delete` commands.
+> - DML allows the user to manipulate the data in the database using  `insert`, `update` and `delete` commands.
-> - DQL allows user to fetch the data from the database using `select` command.
+> - DQL allows the user to fetch the data from the database using `select` command.
-> - DCL commands like `grant` and `revoke` gives or removes permission to the user on the database elements.
+> - DCL commands like `grant` and `revoke` gives or remove permission to the user on the database elements.
 > - TCL commands are used to control the data transaction using `commit`, `rollback` and `savepoint`.

 </details>